Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-Unfortunately, there’s no way to write a case label that specifies a range of values, as there is in some programming languages.
+Unfortunately, there's no way to write a case label that specifies a range of values, as there is in some programming languages.

-A `switch` statement isn’t required to have a `default` case.
-If `default` is missing and the value of the controlling expression doesn’t match any of the case labels, control simply passes to the next statement after the `switch`.
+A `switch` statement isn't required to have a `default` case.
+If `default` is missing and the value of the controlling expression doesn't match any of the case labels, control simply passes to the next statement after the `switch`.

 ### 5.3.1 The Role of the `break` Statement

-Now, let’s take a closer look at the mysterious `break` statement.
+Now, let's take a closer look at the mysterious `break` statement.
 As we've seen, executing a `break` statement causes the program to “break" out of the `switch` statement; execution continues at the next statement after the `switch`.

 The reason that we need `break` has to do with the fact that the `switch` statement is really a form of “computed jump.”
 When the controlling expression is evaluated, control jumps to the case label matching the value of the `switch` expression.
 A case label is nothing more than a marker indicating a position within the `switch`, When the last statement in the case has been executed, control “falls through” to the first statement in the following case; the case label for the next case is ignored.
 Without `break` (or some other jump statement), control will flow from one case into the next.
 Consider the following switch statement: